 Electric Studio: Making & Firing

 The relatively inexpensive electric kiln is probably the single most important reason that ceramics has become so popular today.
 With many improvements over the years, electric kilns are now safer, more efficient, and easier to use than ever before.
-Every major manufacturer has better controls, more insulation, and creative design features that make it possible for almost anyone to load and fire their work successfully with little effort.
+Every major manufacturer has better controls, more insulation, and ...(Scroll for more.)

 $19.97 — $29.97